corneliusdavid/hugo-pascalinia/README.md

 - `featured`: boolean, indicate if the post should be shown as featured
 - `comments`: boolean, if true it enables comments for the current post, if false it disables them (default is true)
 - `showDate`: boolean, true by default, if false hides the date.
 Useful for non-article pages where the date isn't important
+- `showTitle`: boolean, true by default, if false hides the title.
+- `showShare`: boolean, true by default, if false hides the share button.
 - `norss`: boolean, if set to true the page will be skipped in the rss feed
 - `nosearch`: boolean, if set to true the page won't show up in searches
 - `toc`: boolean, if set to true a table of contents will be shown for the article